Felix Brawner Jr.

-Ret.
 Brig.
-Gen. Felix A. Brawner Jr. was commander of the Scout Rangers of the Armed Forces of the Philippines during the final years of the Marcos dictatorship.
+Gen. Felix Aliac Brawner Jr. (July 4, 1934 – November 16, 2022) was the commander of the First Scout Ranger Regiment of the Philippine Army during the final years of the Marcos dictatorship.
 Brawner graduate from the Philippine Military Academy in 1957 at the top of his class.
 He is also known for going to Marawi during the peak of rebellion of the Muslims in Mindanao in the 1970s to initiate good ties with the Muslims.
 He retired from the military service in 1988.

-He is the brother of former Court of Appeals Presiding Justice and former Comelec Chairman, the late Romeo A. Brawner.
-His nephew is Lt.
-Gen. Romeo S Brawner Jr (INF) GSC PA, current Commanding General of the Philippine Army.
+Brawner died on November 16, 2022, at the age of 88.
+He was the brother of former Court of Appeals Presiding Justice and former COMELEC Chairman, the late Romeo A. Brawner.
+His nephew is Gen. Romeo S Brawner Jr (INF) GSC PA, current 60th Chief of Staff of the Armed Forces of the Philippines.